Hihintayin Kita sa Langit: Filming

 In all of the film’s 26 shooting days, only five were spent in Batanes.
 The rest of the shooting days were shot in Villa Escudero in Tiaong, Quezon.
 According to Carlos Siguion-Reyna, the film's director, all of the scenes filmed in Batanes were shot in available sunlight, with the support of reflectors, and no camera dollies.
 In filming the most "iconic" scene, the director and Romy Vitug, the film's cinematographer, shot the scene in slow motion by shooting at high speed.
 The lead actors were exhausted from running for the scene as well as the tiresome efforts of the film's staff and crew members.

-With the film's story containing intimate love scenes, Zulueta agreed to do it with her on-screen partner Richard Gomez and stated they are important.
+With the film's story containing intimate love scenes, Zulueta agreed to do it with her on-screen partner, Richard Gomez, and stated that they are important.

 Music

-The film's theme song "Hanggang sa Dulo ng Walang Hanggan" was originally composed and written by George Canseco.
+The film's theme song, "Hanggang sa Dulo ng Walang Hanggan", was originally composed and written by George Canseco.
 It was performed by Richard Reynoso and arranged by Ryan Cayabyab.